Discretionary Fiscal Policy Definition

 Discretionary fiscal policy refers to government policy that alters government spending or taxes.
 Its purpose is to expand or shrink the economy as needed.
-For instance, when the government cut the VAT in 2009, this produced a boost in spending.
+For instance, when the UK government cut the VAT in 2009, this was intended to produce a boost in spending.

 The output is determined by the level of aggregate demand (AD), so a discretionary fiscal policy can be used to increase aggregate demand and thus also increase the output.
 This measure would help to close the deflationary gap.